alceu-frigeri/starray/README.md

 ## Contacting Author

-For bug reports and enhacement suggestions, the preferred way is to use [the project's issue page](https://github.com/alceu-frigeri/starray/issues).
+For bug reports and enhancement suggestions, the preferred way is to use [the project's issue page](https://github.com/alceu-frigeri/starray/issues).
 Please be ready to provide an example code showing the bug, if any.